gcallah/BookReviews/PilkingtonInterview/pilkington-interview.md

 state's much smaller here.
 The income tax rate is 15%.
 So, and yet, at the same time, I think that the Hungarian state bills itself as a more interventionist state than the British state in terms of intervening in certain markets.
-So I don't think the nature of the state is the same as the size of the state, and I... in response to what would it look like without the state, I think you were... that's noble, savage thinking, because I think states are inherent in human society.
+So I don't think the nature of the state is the same as the size of the state, and in response to what would it look like without the state: that's noble savage thinking, because I think states are inherent in human society.

 GC: Reading your book, I was occasionally thinking of René Girard.
-And your recent comments brought that to mind.
-In particular, he does an analysis of Troilus and Cressida, where Ulysses gives a speech where he says, now that hierarchies are overthrown...
-I'm going from memory here, so this isn't word for word, but now everything's chaotic.
+And your earlier comments brought that to mind.
+In particular, he does an analysis of *Troilus and Cressida*, where Ulysses gives a speech saying in effect, now that hierarchies are overthrown everything is chaotic: everyone is vying for position.
 And what Girard shows, I think, is that the attempt to overturn all hierarchies does not result in society where everyone is equal.
-What it results in is a fierce struggle for a position.
-With established hierarchies, you have mimesis but once they break down, you have rivalry.
+What it results in is a fierce struggle for status.
+With established hierarchies, you have mimesis but once they break down, you have memetic rivalry.

 Are you familiar with Girard's work, and do you see it connecting to your own?

 PP: Yeah, actually, this connection's really interesting, and I haven't said it yet to anybody.
-But I kind of have a little bit of a joke, maybe to myself, maybe I've said it to somebody else, that the book... my account of liberalism is massively inspired by the work of Gilles Deleuze, the French post-structuralist philosopher, who wrote a book that's both kind of brilliant and kind of awful, called *Anti-Oedipus*.
+But I kind of have a little bit of a joke, maybe to myself, maybe I've said it to somebody else, that my account of liberalism is massively inspired by the work of Gilles Deleuze, the French post-structuralist philosopher, who wrote a book that's both kind of brilliant and kind of awful, called *Anti-Oedipus*.